 It may take a little while to determine which method(s) your cat prefers for their hydration.
 After testing a few options, we know that if Nacho isn’t digging into a bowl of his favorite wet chicken recipe for bone broth hydration, he’s sneaking sips out of someone’s water glass.
 No matter the method, the important thing is that you’re encouraging them to drink as frequently as possible!

-Thanks so much to Dr. Katja for your helpful thoughts on hydration!
+Thanks so much to Dr. Katja for your helpful thoughts on hydration for cats!
 Follow @doctorkibble on Instagram and stay tuned for more tips.